asreview/asreview/docs/source/installation.rst

     asreview oracle --port 5555 --ip xxx.x.x.xx

+.. _The-troubleshooting-section:

 Troubleshooting
 ---------------

 The following section describes familiar errors and how to solve them.
-If this information does not solve your error, please let us know by filing an issue in our GitHub repository (or, if you do not have a GitHub account, send us an e-mail at asreview@uu.nl)
+If this information does not solve your error, please let us know by filing |location link| (or, if you do not have a GitHub account, send us an e-mail at asreview@uu.nl)

+.. |location_link| raw:: html

+   <a href="https://github.com/asreview/asreview/issues" target="_blank">an issue in our GitHub repository</a>

 Unknown command "pip" on command line or terminal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~